 awolff2 (at) ucmerced.edu

-Alex has broad scientific interests, but most of his work has focused on the use of X-ray methods to monitor protein dynamics.
-He earned a Ph.D. in the Fraser Lab at UCSF while working on this challenge.
-Specific focal points included the use of temperature jumps to perturb protein structures, monitoring perturbations during time-resolved X-ray experiments, and exploration of diffuse scattering as a source of information on protein structural dynamics.
+Alex has a broad range of scientific interests, with a primary focus on using X-ray methods to investigate protein dynamics.
+He earned his Ph.D. in the Fraser Lab at UCSF, where he explored how temperature jumps can perturb protein structures and developed time-resolved X-ray experiments to monitor these changes.
+His work also examined diffuse scattering as a potential source of insight into protein structural dynamics.

 Gyselle Castillo - Undergraduate Student (UCM-Mexico Summer Program), Summer 2023, Now Undergraduate at Instituto Politecnico Nacional (Mexico)